 Have the notions of “responsibility” and “ethics” become completely disconnected in recent years?

 It’s easy to understand why businesses have increasingly focused their embrace and implementation of CSR on the social and environmental aspects of it – this was a natural extension of traditional corporate philanthropy, and it allowed for clear evidence and measurable outcomes.
 In fact, triple bottom-line reporting and the GRI framework that followed may have contributed to this “narrow” view of CSR by highlighting environmental practices, labor conditions, and community involvement.

 This is not to say that business ethics has been completely forgotten – most companies still focus on things like good governance, anti-corruption practices, transparency, code of ethics, and so on.
 Unfortunately, these elements are often left to the legal and compliance departments to deal with and are not typically seen as part of the company’s value creation.
 Moreover, they’re missing the most important ingredient – the proactive development of an ethical culture among both leadership and staff.

 The solution of course is not to do away with the term CSR (though some attempts to evolve it are already underway).
 Instead, companies should broaden their perspective:

 - Shift focus from “responsibility” to “integrity”: it may be seen as semantics by some, but while responsibility is intuitively connected to duties and expectations from others – integrity suggests an internal moral code.
 As such, it applies to both intentions and actions and creates a more direct link between the company and the individuals that comprise it; after all, the behavior of the company is the sum of the behaviors of its individuals.

 When leaders and managers practice and demonstrate ethical behavior, and when they reward such behavior among others (and punish its absence) – an ethical culture will emerge.

-This article has been originally published on Columbia Businss School Alumni resource.
+This article was originally published on Columbia Business School Alumni resource.